Planzo

 When we think about air travel, the sheer size and complexity of some airports can be mind-boggling.
-From sprawling terminals to extensive runways, the biggest airports in the world are marvels of modern engineering, designed to handle millions of passengers and tons of cargo each year.
+From sprawling terminals to extensive runways, the world's largest airports are marvels of modern engineering, designed to handle millions of passengers and tons of cargo each year.
 In this post, we explore the top 10 biggest airports in the world, examining what makes them stand out and why they are crucial hubs in the international travel network.

 1. King Fahd International Airport (DMM) - Saudi Arabia